-Steve started at Cross River when he was quite young, and he’s probably the most dedicated individual we’ve seen come through our door in our 25 years.
+Steve started at Cross River when he was quite young, and he’s probably the most dedicated individual to come through our door in our 26 years.
 Steve’s desire to absorb everything he could about the business helped him move through the ranks quickly, and he’s now responsible for everything from managing the property care division, assisting with construction management, to managing the nursery.

-Steve’s familiarity and comfort with the entire design- build process, means he has a lot of leeway over how designs get implemented.
-He commonly makes last minute alterations in the field when he feels moving things around a bit will make a big difference in the success of a project.
+Steve’s familiarity and comfort with the entire design- build process, means he has a lot of leeway over how designs get implemented, and commonly makes last minute alterations in the field if he feels it will make a difference in the success of a project.

 Although Steve’s quite comfortable with all aspects of construction, his true passion lies in horticulture and growing in general.
 He’s personally responsible for planting and maintaining our tree nursery, and he’s the go-to expert for moving large tree material – a true plantsman.

 When he’s not in the nursery communing with our trees, or hanging with Amy, Owen and the twins, Steve is likely to be seen catching gnarly doubleheaders on his long board.

 Deb Martin: Office Manager